 Lexington, Kentucky, was considered the center of the tobacco industry around World War I. Maybe that was always an idle boast in a town of bourbon and horseracing bets, because it certainly wasn’t by the 1960s.
 The R. J. Reynolds Tobacco Company ended up selling the big warehouses it had built near dozens of redrying plants, a quarry, and a coal yard to the state.
 Soon the University of Kentucky (UK) was using them for storage.
 Nearly 100 years after it had been built, one of the warehouses was sprinkled and brought up to code to hold classes, but not much else.
 “I remember coming over here to visit faculty in art or go to some studio things, and it was just completely compartmentalized, subdivided into classroom-size spaces,” said Ned Crankshaw, dean of UK’s College of Design.
 “There was a lot of open space, but the three great big floors were completely disconnected from each other.”

 It was a building only the artists could love.
 With enrollment surging, some university trustees weren’t sure they wanted it anymore.
 But just as the firm did with a retired coal-burning power plant at Beloit College, Studio Gang has not so much restored as reclaimed this old warehouse.
-Now, it’s the Gray Design Building, bringing all five disciplines in the College of Design—architecture, historic preservation, interior design, product design, and environmental design—and the landscape architecture program together in the same place for the first time.
+Now, it’s the Gray Design Building, bringing all four disciplines in the College of Design—architecture, historic preservation, interior design, product design, and environmental design—and the landscape architecture program together in the same place for the first time.

 Studio Gang’s big move was to undo the hasty compartmentalization Crankshaw observed, allowing the airy old building to feel open all over again.
 Under the original high ceilings, a steel staircase in a new atrium functions like a split-level traffic circle.
 This organizes the different spaces for different disciplines—from laboratories and world-class studio space to formal presentation halls.
 The consistency of the warm original flooring and heavy timber framing, now exposed and painted white as a cloud, makes the whole building feel cohesive, unfussy, sturdy as a jig you need to use over and over.
 But Studio Gang didn’t just look inside the building.
 There is ingenious adaptive reuse just outside, too, like a raw cavern of a space outside beneath the old boiler tower, where students can make things that don’t fit inside (and where the college really should consider hosting happy hours for visitors).
 Like a concrete poem, the building is trying to be what it’s trying to say.
 The shop, which runs along most of the first floor, might be where it shows this most clearly.
 Shaded under an elegant new steel canopy with stanchions reminiscent of long-legged birds, the shop also extends outside onto a raised concrete platform, so students can work out in the open and see how others are doing it.
 “The shop is meant to be that place of overlap,” said Juliane Wolf, design principal and partner at Studio Gang who led this project.
 “It shows that the actual process of making is important.”